HiddenToad/Free-NY-Times/README.md

+# because who wants to pay to read those articles

-just run the exe its so easy
+just run the exe its very easy

 if you want to run the script instead of the exe, open a terminal and type "bash FreeNYTimes.sh"